jenkinsci/pipeline-aws-plugin/README.md

 ## 1.5 (master)
 * add cfnExports step
 * add cfnValidate step
+* change how s3Upload works to use the aws client to guess the correct content type for the file.

 ## 1.4
 * add empty checks for mandatory strings